wangchucheng/hugo-eureka/README.md

 Eureka is committed to providing an elegant, feature-rich and highly customizable theme for [Hugo](https://gohugo.io/).

+If this project is helpful to you, you can give [Eureka](https://github.com/wangchucheng/hugo-eureka/) a star and follow my [Github](https://github.com/wangchucheng/).

 Read [Getting Started](https://www.wangchucheng.com/en/docs/eureka/getting-started/) to learn how to build and deploy your website.
 Or check the latest [Demo](https://themes.gohugo.io/theme/hugo-eureka/) and [Project Repository](https://github.com/wangchucheng/hugo-eureka/) to start exploring!

-If this project is helpful to you, please give [Eureka](https://github.com/wangchucheng/hugo-eureka/) a star and follow my [Github](https://github.com/wangchucheng/).

 ## View Document